wp-plugins/nelio-ab-testing/readme.txt

 Tags: ab testing, ab test, a/b testing, a/b test, a b testing, a b test, split testing, website optimization, conversion optimization, optimization, conversion, heatmap, heatmaps
 Requires at least: 3.3
 Tested up to: 3.9
-Stable tag: 2.0.14
+Stable tag: 2.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A/B testing and conversion rate optimization service designed specifically for WordPress.
+A/B Testing, conversion rate optimization, and beautiful Heatmaps specifically designed for WordPress.

 == Description ==

 [Nelio A/B Testing](http://wp-abtesting.com) is a conversion optimization service for your WordPress site.
-It helps you define, manage, and keep track of A/B-testing experiments from within your WordPress dashboard, creating a lovely, integrated, and familiar user experience.
-Since we designed the tool specifically for WordPress, you will have complete control on what you test: pages, posts, themes, titles… and many more that will be available soon!
+It helps you define, manage, and keep track of **A/B-testing experiments**, combined with powerful and beautiful **Heatmaps**.
+Get everything you need from within your WordPress dashboard, where you'll benefit from a lovely, integrated, and familiar user experience.
+Since we designed the tool specifically for WordPress, you will have complete control on what you test: pages, posts, themes, titles… and many more that will be available in future releases!

 **Note** Please keep in mind that [you will need an account](http://wp-abtesting.com/subscription-plans/) to use our plugin (the